 Education in Mozambique is organised into three stages: primary education, secondary education and higher education.

-While the country does have a somewhat functional national education system, many schooling programmes rely on international funding.
-Illiteracy and low completion rates are just two of the challenges that Mozambique faces.
-As a result, very few expats opt to send their children to public schools, preferring to make use of international schools.
+While the country does have a somewhat functional national education system, the language of instruction in Mozambican public schools is Portuguese.
+As a result of this, and a variety of challenges faced by public schools in the country, very few expats opt to send their children to public schools, preferring to make use of private and international schools.

 Public schools in Mozambique

-The first seven years of education is compulsory in Mozambique.
+The first nine years of education are compulsory in Mozambique.
 Children start their first year of school at the age of six.
-Dropout rates are high, and schools are notoriously understaffed and stretched for resources.
+Public schools are generally understaffed and stretched for resources, often resulting in high dropout rates.

 Private schools in Mozambique

-Generally, both locals and expats prefer to send their children to private schools if they can afford it.
-These schools have smaller classes, more qualified teachers and better resources for teaching.
+Those who can afford it tend to send their children to private schools in Mozambique.
+These schools tend to have smaller classes, more qualified teachers and better teaching resources at their disposal.

 International schools in Mozambique

-There are a number of international schools in Mozambique.
-These schools teach foreign or globally recognised curricula.
 Schools usually teach in the language associated with their country of origin.
-The majority of these schools offer classes in English, though there are a few French schools too.
+The majority of these schools offer classes in English.
 Most of Mozambique's international schools are clustered in Maputo and Beira, with a few scattered in other areas around the country.

 Special-needs education in Mozambique

-Though there has been a push for more inclusive education, special-needs education is limited in Mozambique.
-While the need for integrated classes is recognised, few schools can afford the resources and staff to support this, particularly in public schools.
-Traditional schools that cannot offer comprehensive support may be reluctant to admit students with behavioural, learning or physical disabilities or challenges.
+Though there has been a push for more inclusive education options, provisions for special-needs education in Mozambique are limited.
+While the need for integrated classes is recognised, few schools can afford the resources and staff to support this, with public schools in particular being afflicted by this.
+Schools that cannot offer comprehensive support may be reluctant to admit students with behavioural, learning or physical disabilities or challenges.

-Private and international schools are more likely to offer learning support programmes to a greater diversity of learning needs.
+You’re more likely to find support programmes for your special-needs child at private or international schools.
 It's best to contact the schools directly to find out what support services are available.

 Tutors in Mozambique

-There are tutors available in Mozambique, but mainly in the bigger cities and other expat enclaves.
-Whether students don't want to feel left behind academically, want to get better acquainted with Portuguese, or require extra support close to exam time, private tutors can help prepare and support children.
-Tutors also offer extra-curricular activities, from piano and guitar to dance and scuba diving.
+There are tutors available in Mozambique, mainly located in the bigger cities and other expat enclaves.
+Whether you want your children to get better acquainted with Portuguese, catch up academically, or get extra support close to exam time, private tutors can help.

 One of the best ways to find a tutor is through networking and asking other families.
-Several private tutoring companies are also available.
+There is also a wide variety of tutoring companies available online.

 Further reading